swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 I remember the case of  the famous american Naturopath, Bernarr Macfadden : following

-63</p>
+63

-    <p>an excess  of eating at the age of 83 yrs, he suffered a serious liver complaint with  jaundice.<br>
+    an excess  of eating at the age of 83 yrs, he suffered a serious liver complaint with  jaundice.<br>
 &nbsp;He fasted for 3 days, but his wife  telephoned a doctor who dispatched him to hospital, where they killed him in no  time.
 A spouse who is not a natural hygienist : danger.

 In short,  with the help of the telephone, my childhood friend employed a nurse to help  him for an hour a day, then he called a naturopath, and finally a woman to come  and clean and do his shopping.
 He rang me every day and scrupulously followed  my instructions.
 He wanted me to send him the hairpin that I have described in  my book, but I explained that it wasn’t necessary as he did not have a stool  stuck to the wall of the anus.
 Stools only stick when a person has fasted and  eaten their first meal.
 He had in fact been eating for several days.